Conan O'Brien: Early life

-Conan Christopher O'Brien was born on April 18, 1963, in Brookline, Massachusetts.
+Conan Christopher O'Brien was born on April 18, 1963, in Boston, Massachusetts, and grew up in the suburb of Brookline.
 His father, Thomas Francis O'Brien (1929–2024), was a physician and professor of medicine at Harvard Medical School, specializing in epidemiology.
 His mother, Ruth O'Brien (née Reardon; 1931–2024), was an attorney and partner at the Boston firm Ropes & Gray.
-O'Brien has three brothers and two sisters, and is a third cousin of fellow comedian Denis Leary.
+O'Brien has three brothers and two sisters, and is a third cousin once removed of fellow comedian Denis Leary.
+His family had a tradition of attending the College of the Holy Cross in Worcester, Massachusetts, for college; O'Brien later recalled, "Half my family went to Holy Cross.
+And they call it ‘The Cross.’"

 O'Brien attended Brookline High School, where he served as the managing editor of the school newspaper, then called The Sagamore.
 He was a congressional intern for Congressmen Robert Drinan and Barney Frank, and in his senior year won the National Council of Teachers of English writing contest with his short story "To Bury the Living".
 After graduating as valedictorian in 1981, O'Brien entered Harvard University.
-He lived in Holworthy Hall during his first year with future businessman Luis Ubiñas and two other roommates, and in Mather House during his three upper-class years.
+He lived in Holworthy Hall during his first year with future businessman Luis Ubiñas and two other roommates, and in Mather House during his sophomore and two upper-class years.
 He majored in history and literature, and graduated magna cum laude with a Bachelor of Arts degree in 1985.
 O'Brien's senior thesis, entitled Literary Progeria in the Works of William Faulkner and Flannery O'Connor, concerned the use of children as symbols in the works of Faulkner and O'Connor.

 During college, O'Brien briefly played drums in a band called the Bad Clams and was a writer for the Harvard Lampoon humor magazine.
 During his sophomore and junior years, he served as the Lampoons president.
 At this time, O'Brien's future boss at NBC, Jeff Zucker, was serving as president of the school newspaper The Harvard Crimson.